 Going through a divorce is always stressful, but facing unexpected legal challenges can make the process even worse.
 Therefore, understanding how different aspects of the divorce will go in court can help dramatically reduce your stress.
 In this article, we’ll cover the division of marital assets in Arizona and explain how the process works.

 Although an amicable split is always preferable, divorce proceedings often become adversarial and heated.
 When that happens, having experienced attorneys on your side is crucial.
-Arizona residents can rely on divorce law representation in Tucson by Randle, Palmer, & Bernays.
+Arizona residents can rely on divorce law representation in Tucson by Randle, Palmer, & Associates.

 How the Court Divides Property